Cowichan (steamship): Loss

 On December 27, 1925, Cowichan sank following a collision with Lady Cynthia, which was also owned by Union Steamship Co.

 The accident occurred when the Lady Cecilia had brought a Christmas excursion of mostly lumber mill workers south from Powell River to Vancouver.
 Other passengers had come from the north over the holiday, and the numbers returning to Powell River exceeded Cecilias capacity.
 Harold Brown, the company's general manager, had ordered that Lady Cynthia be held on standby with steam up in such an event, and the additional 200 passengers beyond the 400 on Cecilia were embarked on Cynthia.Meanwhile, Cowichan was coming south under Captain Robert Wilson and encountered fog off Roberts Creek.
 Captain Wilson was proceeding slowly, listening carefully for the sound of Cecilia's whistle.
 Cecilia passed safely by, but then Wilson was taken by surprise 15 minutes later when Cynthia, under Captain John Boden appeared out of the fog, striking Cowichan bow-on amidships.
 Captain Boden shouted down from Cynthia's bridge that he would hold the bow into Cowichan to hinder the ship from sinking.
 There were only 45 people on board Cowichan, including 31 crew.
-Captain Wilson helped all board onto Cecilia's foredeck.
+Captain Wilson helped all board onto Cecilias foredeck.

 Captain Wilson was the last to leave Cowichan.
 When he stepped onto Cecilia, he called out to Captain Boden:"Pull her out now, Cap, or she'll take us down with her."
 When Cecila backed away, Cowichan sank almost immediately.
 It was reported that once Cowichan had sunk, Captain Wilson turned to Captain Boden and said: "Well, that's it.
 Let's go below and have coffee."